sharibarboza/CMPUT291_MP2/README.md

 # CMPUT 291 Mini Project 2

 ### How to test your own data files:
-Create data files in XML format
+Create data files in XML format.
 See example record file: example.txt

 #### Phase 1: Preparing Data Files
 Reads tweets records from the data file and outputs dates.txt, terms.txt, and tweets.txt